theatlasroom/tidbits/vim.md

 * :syntax on/off
 * :set number / :set nonumber
 * :e filename - opens a file for editing
+  - :e . - shows the current dir
 * :pwd - show the current working dir
 * :colorscheme - list all the available color schemes
 * :so % - source the current file (reload)
 * :u - undo
+* `:w` - write the changes to the file
+* `:x` - write the changes and exit
 * :tabedit / :tabclose - open and close a new tab
 * :nohlsearch - turn off search results highlighting
+* :sp / :vsp - horizontal / veritcal split
+* :ls - show all open buffers
+* :bp - previous buffer
+  - :b<1,2..> - move to buffer number ..
+* :sh - open a shell

 ## Keys
 * <cr> - carriage return (enter)
 * <Leader> - reference the default leader key (default is \)

+## vundle
+used to manage vim plugins
+config file stored at `~/.vim/plugins.vim` :PluginInstall - show all the installed plugins

+* CTRL+P - quickly switch files
+  - CtrlPBufTag - show the functions we have defiend
+  - CtrlPMRUFiles - show the most recently used files
+* NERDTree: tree viewer
+  - `NERDTreeToggle` - show / hide the nerdtree view
+* vim-vinegar: nice file browser
+  - `-` - opens up the current dir
+  - `d` - create new dir
+  - `D` - delete dir
+  - `%` - new file